-Converting to Avios – Amex also offers to convert 1:1 MR to Avios.
-Avios is the currency of British Airways and can be used to redeem British Airways flights and other One World airlines and partners including American Airlines, Alaska Airline, Qantas, Cathay Pacific, Iberia, Aer Lingus, Emirates, etc. While the Aeroplan chart is based on regions, Avios is based on distance flown.
+Amex also offers to convert 1:1 MR to Avios.
+Avios is the currency of British Airways and can be used to redeem British Airways flights and other One World airlines and partners including American Airlines, Alaska Airlines, Qantas, Cathay Pacific, Iberia, Aer Lingus, Emirates, etc. While the Aeroplan chart is based on regions, Avios is based on distance flown.
 Here are some examples:

 - 4,500 Avios – Flights under 650 miles like Melbourne-Sydney (This can’t be redeemed in North America as the minimum is 7,500 Avios per flight)

 - 7,500 Avios – short-hauls (between 651 and 1,151 miles) such as Toronto- New York or Buenos Aires- Sao Paulo